Discussion and Research on the use of Niacinamide in Controlling Phosphorus in Feline Chronic Kidney Disease

 Maintenance Dose of Niacinamide for Cats

-Once you’ve brought down phosphorus levels (with the 250mg twice per day) to the target you set with your vet (we target around 4 mg/DL (1.3 mmol/L)), it has been our observation that a lower maintenance dose can be used to keep it there.
-What that lower twice-per-day dosing should be can vary as
+Once you’ve brought down phosphorus levels to the target you set with your vet (we target around 4 mg/DL (1.3 mmol/L)), it has been our observation that a lower maintenance dose can be used to keep it there.
+What that lower twice-per-day dosing should be can vary:

 2) the amount of phosphorus in the diet varies.
-Some feed low protein diets, some feed higher protein diets.
+Some feed low protein diets, some feed higher protein diets, some feed phosphorus controlled diets, etc.

 Brands we use are Jarrow (capsules), Nature's Plus (tablets), Pure Encapsulations and Bulk Supplements (pure powders).
-Any brand you like will work, all that matters is the daily or twice-daily dose, so do make sure to pay attention to the label information on the back.
+Any brand you like will work, all that matters is the once daily or twice-daily dose, so do make sure to pay attention to the label information on the back of any product you purchase for its specific dose and thus how to portion it into the dose you want to provide your cat.

 Monitoring

-If your cat’s phosphorus is elevated above 6 mg/dL (USA) or 1.9 mmol/L (international) as discussed above, and you provide 250mg of niacinamide 2x per day, it is best to retest in three weeks to a month.
-If you want to ensure niacinamide is working to bring down phosphorus, obviously retest sooner than that.
+If your cat’s phosphorus is elevated above 6 mg/dL (USA) or 1.9 mmol/L (international) as discussed above, and you provide 250mg of niacinamide 2x per day, it is best to retest in one week to 10 days.
 In one of Laurie’s cats, 250mg twice a day brought phosphorus down from 8.7 to 6.9 in one week.

-If your cat’s phosphorus is near 5mg/dL (1.6129mmol/L), a maintenance dose of niacinamide (100mg – 125mg twice per day) may slowly bring down phosphorus to the target.
+Thus, if your cat’s phosphorus is near 5mg/dL (1.6129mmol/L), a maintenance dose of niacinamide (100mg – 125mg twice per day) should slowly bring down phosphorus to the target.
 Laurie did this in one of her cats, but please note it took three months to bring phosphorus down from 5.2 mg/dL (1.6774mmol/L) to near 4.0mg/DL (1.3mmol/L).
-It would be more efficient to use the 250mg 2x/day for a week, lower to 100mg (or 125mg) 2x/day and retest after a month to ensure this is the correct amount for your cat and phosphorus is controlled.
+It would be more efficient to use the 250mg 2x/day for a week, lower to 100mg (or 125mg) 2x/day and retest after a month.
+If on target, lower again to 50mg or 75mg 2x/day and again, retest after a month to ensure this is the correct amount for your cat and phosphorus is controlled.

-You can download to print or email the PDF file if your vet would like to review the existing research.
+You can download to print or email the PDF file if your vet would like to review this information and the existing research.

 ______________________________________________________________________________